avigu/myfinapp/README.md

 ```sh
 npm run dev
 ```
 This will start the server with nodemon and build the React client in watch mode.
+Google Cloud credentials are automatically configured if the `gcs-key.json` file exists.

 ## Project Structure
 ```